VictorSyntez/CanaCred_Governance/docs/Structure.md

 The bylaws outline how committees are formed and how they are to report to the board.

-### Membership
+### Not-for-profit Membership

-The bylaws stipulate the membership criteria and the ways that the members can interact with the board.
+The bylaws stipulate the not-for-profit membership criteria and the ways that the members can interact with the board.

 ## Ecosystem